 Step down to the underwater observatory and view some of the twelve different species of fish that inhabit Homosassa River.
 Walk around the outside of the observatory and watch some of the birds that inhabit the park.
 From November through March, the Manatees arrive for the warmer waters.
 Stand at the river overlook and try to spot them.

-Barred and Great Horned Owls, Crested Caracara a threatened species, and Large Wading Birds can be found throughout the Wildlife Walk.
+Barred and Great Horned Owls, Crested Caracara a threatened species, and Large Wading Birds found throughout the Wildlife Walk.
 Educational programs and Wildlife Encounters.
 Walk the 1.2-mile Pepper Creek Trail.
 Entrance fees and hours of operation on the website.